Equipment

 15000 Mesh Item #: FDP15000-3

 DIAMOND CUPS for Sphere Grinding, long lasting and renewable.These cups are made on plumbing Bell Jar reducer fittings and are standard pipe thread.
-We can deliver custom sizes and mesh.
+We can ONLY deliver standard pipe sizes.
+I can now make diamond cups using core bit segments OR BRAZING ROD.
 Call or e-mail with your requirements.
-Identify the size mesh ordered in the checkout message.

 Item No.: DC01